MIT-DB-Class/lab0/README.md

 To submit your code, please do the following:

 1. In the `lab0` directory, run `zip -r submission.zip handlers utils ridership_db main.go`.
+Please make sure that your `mbta.sqlite` file is not inculded in the zip.

 2. Submit the generated zip to [the autograder](https://www.gradescope.com/courses/846234/assignments/4880292).